Do not call back – Scammers may try to rush a decision by making you worried.

 Always report attempted fraud to the police.
 Call the police on 114 14.

-Do not click on links in text messages or make phone calls unknown numbers at somebody else’s request.
-Ask somebody you trust if you are unsure.
-If you suspect fraud, contact your bank first and then the police.
+Do not click on links in text messages messages and do not call unknown phone numbers at someone else's request.
+Talk to someone you trust if you're unsure.
+Contact your bank first, and then the police, if you suspect fraud.